Subaru-PFS/pfs_helpdesk_tutorial/docs/01_01_install_prepare.md

 **Step 1**: Fetch a tool of `yum`

 There is a useful tool for installing dependencies in local environments: [user-yum](https://gitlab.com/caroff/user-yum.sh).
-It installs applications conveniently without the root privilege in CentOS7.
+It installs applications conveniently without the root privilege in `CentOS 7`.
 ```
 $ cd $WORKDIR/(username)/bin
 $ git clone https://gitlab.com/caroff/user-yum.sh.git